 Can’t make it to the Boston Public Library in person?
 Sign up for an eCard to use our electronic resources.
-If you want to borrow physical materials, you can upgrade in person.
+If you want to borrow physical materials, you can upgrade to a physical card in person.

-Apply for a library card at the circulation desk in any BPL location.
+Apply for a physical library card at the circulation desk in any BPL location.

 Come with picture ID and proof of Massachusetts residency, which can be either a physical document or an official document available on an electronic device.
 A Massachusetts driver’s license or ID card satisfies both requirements.

 If you don’t have a Massachusetts driver’s license or state ID, you can bring some other form of ID that shows your picture and signature along with official mail sent to you at a Massachusetts address.

 Let us know if you have a preferred first name.
 Your preferred first name does not need to match your ID.
 An ID or bill with a deadname or legal name is still a valid form of address verification.
 All changes to your record require proof of ID.

 Kids ages 12 and under can get a card with the signature of a parent or guardian.

 If you are bringing a large group of people to the library to register for a card, we encourage you to print and fill out our library card application in advance before coming to the library.

 eCards are available to anyone who lives, resides part-time to attend school, owns property, or works in Massachusetts.